 Pro tip: Right before the Bank's end-of-month evaluations is the best time to submit your low-ball offers.
 Along with the end of the fiscal year and before major holidays.

 Yes and from government agencies.
 Fannie Mae, the Federal Housing Administration, Treasury Department, and Small Business Administration all sell foreclosures.
 However, most investors avoid these government agencies because of the restrictions and purchase procedures.

-So, can you proof up?
-It's best to have a proof of funds letter (POF) for funding from your lender.
-The POF will need to be submitted along with the contract.
-Always use the same name on the proof of funds letter when you write the contract.
+So, can you show funds?
+It's best to have a pre approval letter for funding from your lender.
+A copy will need to be submitted along with the contract.
+Always use the same name on the pre approval when you write the contract.

 Look like a professional and submit a cash contract, with "proof of funds," a large deposit (10%), and 7-10 days until closing.
 Remember that the Bank can slow down the closing without any consequence, but you, the buyer, cannot.

 Pro tip: Realtors, banks, and mortgage companies use non-assignable contracts.
-Sometimes this can be an obstacle for investors who are flipping or wholesaling the property.
-Here are 4 legal maneuvers to work around the restrictions.
+Sometimes this can be an obstacle for investors who are flipping or wholesaling foreclosures bank owned properties.
+Here are 4 legal maneuvers to work around non assignable contracts.

-Foreclosures bank-owned real estate can be bought as single properties or in bulk REO packages.
-It's the easiest, fastest and most convenient way to purchase and build a portfolio overnight.
+Since, foreclosures bank-owned real estate can be bought as single properties or in bulk REO packages, it's the easiest, fastest and most convenient way to purchase and build a portfolio overnight.